 They provide you with a solid set of tools, on a stable platform with plenty of support.

 They might lack the bells and whistles of others, but all that glitters is not gold.

 And speaking of shiny things, are you sick of hearing about people making great money with affiliate marketing….but they never show you how that works?

-Well, we’d like to give you a look inside the affiliate game with a free 2-hour training class on building your first affiliate site.
+Well, we’d like to give you a look inside the affiliate game with a free training on building your first affiliate site.